epitawalaaru/hw5/README.md

 ## Repository structure

-The most important files for the assignment are:
+The important files:

-- `environment.yml` – Conda environment specification (uses `conda-forge` and includes `rdkit`)
+- `environment.yml` – Conda environment specification
 - `LICENSE` – License file for this repository
 - `README.md` – This file
 - `run_models.py` – Script that: